Dealing with insurance companies — what to say and what not to say

 Do not volunteer information about your job, your hobbies, your daily activities, or your mental health unless you're directly asked.
 And even when you are asked, answer only what you're asked.
 The adjuster is trying to build a picture of you that downplays the impact of your injuries.
 If you mention that you went back to your normal exercise routine, that gets documented as evidence that your injuries aren't serious.
 If you mention that you've been dealing with stress or anxiety, that gets framed as a pre-existing mental health condition rather than a trauma response to the accident.

 Do not discuss the accident with the other driver's insurance company without knowing what you're doing.
 If you're contacted by the at-fault driver's insurance adjuster, be especially careful.
 That person's job is to minimize their company's payout by convincing you that either you were partially at fault or your injuries are less serious than you claim.
 Anything you tell them will be used against your claim.
-This is where getting advice from an attorney first becomes valuable.

 What TO Say: The Right Way to Communicate